 It uses simple annotated maps to show how the landscape has changed over time, giving the user a tool to decipher the broad elements of the historic environment.

 Case studies provide easy-to-follow steps to help users get the most from HLAmap.

 The Past Map allows you to locate details of archaeological and historic sites held in Scotland’s national and local historic environment records.

-Historic Environment Scotland’s new Corporate Plan – Heritage for All aims to bring real benefits for the people of Scotland and beyond.
+Historic Environment Scotland’s Corporate Plan 2022 - 2025 – Historic Environment Scotland publishes new corporate plan.
+Heritage for All aims to bring real benefits for the people of Scotland and beyond.
 Our plans are just one part of a much bigger ambitions to build a more successful Scotland.
-Launched in June 2018, the Scottish Government’s updated National Performance Framework aims to make Scotland “the best possible place to live, work, grow up and study in”.
+The Scottish Government’s National Performance Framework aims to make Scotland “the best possible place to live, work, grow up and study in”.
+National Performance Framework.

 Promoting Collective stewardship - Historic Environment Scotland works in partnership with a wide range of communities, individuals and organisations to create new opportunities of the historic environment and to address the pressures and challenges.
 All this work is informed by Scotland’s first ever strategy for the Historic Environment, Our Place in Time, alongside Scottish Government strategies for the Economy, Culture and Employment.
 To ensure the historic environment is looked after, protected and aged for generations to come.
 As lead body, Historic Environment Scotland encourages everyone to work together to drive support and innovation in caring for our heritage – developing and sharing knowledge, resources, skills and expertise of all who work with or depend on the historic environment – putting into practice what we have learned from others.

 Community Empowerment - Empowering and harnessing the efforts of local communities and communities of interest.